OWASP/www-project-benchmark/tab_tool_support.md

 * [Fusion Lite Insight](https://www.iappsecure.com/products.html) - .xml results file

 **WARNING: If you generate results for a commercial tool, be careful who you distribute it to.
 Each tool has its own license defining when any results it produces can be released/made public.
-It may be against the terms of a commercial tool's license to publicly release that tool's score against the OWASP Benchmark.
+It may be against the terms of a commercial tool's license to publicly release that tool's score against an OWASP Benchmark.
 The OWASP Benchmark project takes no responsibility if someone else releases such results.**